Technical Frequently Asked Questions (FAQs)

 The probe-to-rotor distance is extremely important since invalid data results when the distance is too close or too far away from the optimum distance.

 • Shorted-turns are the result of failed insulation between individual windings in generator rotors.
-The impact of operating with shorted turns can result in abnormal vibration, load limits, higher operating temperatures and forced outages.
+The impact of operating with shorted turns can result in higher vibration, elevated field excitation requirements, load limits, higher operating temperatures and forced outages.

 The amount of magnetic flux produced by a coil is the product of the current and number of active turns in the coil as measured in amp-turns or magnetomotive force (MMF).
 If a shorted turn is present, the number of active turns in a coil is reduced and the resulting decrease in magnetic flux produced by the coil can be determined by analysis of the flux probe waveform.

 • Partial turn shorts cannot exist for long.
-The very high temperatures generated at a small spot will effectively cause a low resistance spot weld.
-The low resistance short will completely short out one turn.
-Test data which calculates a partial shorted-turn condition are, therefore, not correct.
+The very high temperatures generated at the initial small contact point will melt copper and cause a low resistance spot weld.
+The low resistance short will completely bypass one turn in the coil.

 • As long as the flux probe was designed correctly to have a adequate probe-to-rotor distance (neither too small or too large) and is sensitive to radial magnetic flux, the Generatortech software will analyze the waveforms correctly.